8 Spectacular Festivals of India

 It is popular for guests to stay at Khajuraho for 3 days to enjoy the dance festival as part of a Central India heritage itinerary.

-Diwali is the Christmas equivalent of India, when families get together to celebrate what is known as the “Festival of Lights”.
+The behemoth among festivals of India, Diwali is the Christmas equivalent of India, when families get together to celebrate what is known as the “Festival of Lights”.
 Diwali is celebrated by lighting lamps, burning firecrackers, preparing special festive snacks and colourfully decorating homes.
 The festival signifies the homecoming of Lord Rama after a 14-year exile period and is considered the oldest festival in the world.
 Spending Diwali with an Indian family is one of the novel ways to experience India’s cultural heritage, traditions and enjoying the amazing festive cuisine.

 Jaipur is where international travellers may spend their Diwali, celebrating it with a local family over a fun-filled evening that is full of colour, spectacular firecrackers and sumptuous local cuisine.